ivanuary/Hackdogz-Suki-App-GDG-Sparkfest-Hackathon/README.md

 ## Features to be Implemented Soon

 The current prototype is read-only stored in JSON, with preloaded store data.
-Next steps:
+Future versions will integrate Firebase to support:

 * **User Sign-Up:** save favorite vendors, leave reviews, personalize search.
 * **Seller Sign-Up:** vendors register and manage their own store listings, hours, payment methods, and reviews.